 Read about the ordinance here.

 Following a good public turnout and listing to your feedback, the town has scheduled a second public workshop on this topic for October 15.
 The chamber is meeting with Johnny Ziem (Assistant Public Works Director), who is coordinating this process on September 24.
-Be on the lookout for a request from the Chamber after Falls Arts Festival about any concers, questions or feedback you have regarding your business and the ordinance.
-We will have have a chance to highlight these with Johnn prior to the public workshop at our meeting on the 24th (Location TBA).
-We have recieved comments ont he fee, how it would be implemented, roll out timing and size of bags being banned.
+Be on the lookout for a request from the Chamber after Falls Arts Festival about any concerns, questions or feedback you have regarding your business and the ordinance.
+We will have a chance to highlight these with Johnn prior to the public workshop at our meeting on the 24th (Location TBA).
+We have received comments on the fee, how it would be implemented, rollout timing and the size of bags being banned.

 Jackson Hole, WY July 6, 2018-The Chamber will be holding two Business Over Breakfast (BOB) meetings in August to provide an opportunity to meet all the candidates running in the primary for the open Town Council and County Commission seats.
 The Chamber of Commerce strongly encourages business members to attend these forums.
 Successful candidates will influence the business environment of the future.

 Topic: Town Council candidate forum

 Topic: County Commission candidate forum